Ishika63/Machine_Learning_project_Loan_Granted_or_Not/README.md

 **The major aim of this notebook is to predict which of the customers will have their loan approved.**

-### Data Id 📋
+## Data Id
-This dataset is named Loan Prediction Dataset data set.
+This dataset is named [Loan Prediction Dataset](https://www.kaggle.com/datasets/altruistdelhite04/loan-prediction-problem-dataset) data set.
 The dataset contains a set of 613 records under 13 attributes:

 | Column             | Description                                       |
 |--------------------|---------------------------------------------------|